Dart-Code/Dart-Code/README.md

 - Open files are given higher priority for analysis operations
 - The extension no longer tries (and fails) to analyze open files that are outside of workspace folder

 Additionally, a new option `dart.allowAnalytics` was added to control if analytics are sent.
-Only very basic events are captured (such as extension activation and if you toggle certain features) and are sent along with the extention version/platform.
+Only very basic events are captured (such as extension activation and if you toggle certain features) and are sent along with the extension version/platform.
 No code, filenames, project names or personal information will be sent.
 Source code for all analytics is visible [here](https://github.com/DanTup/Dart-Code/blob/master/src/analytics.ts).

 ### v0.6.1 *(2016-08-07)*